- SAP has a specific premeditated way of paying off consulting and media entities to get them to point the blame towards customers.

 - SNP does not perform inventory optimization

 Many parts of SAP do not work as clients think they do.
 That is simply a fact, clients have a hard time accepting it, but that is the truth of the matter, and I have extensively documented some of the areas that I have run into that do not work as advertised in various articles in sub-blogs at scmfocus.com.
 I often deal with clients post-go-live, and the perspective post-implementation looks a lot different than when all the promises are being made at the beginning of the implementation.
-At the end of the implementation and years into using the application, all that is really left is bringing in SAP Platinum Consultants, who most often cannot solve the issue, or develop some convenient excuse as to why the promised functionality should not have to work in the client environment.
+At the end of the implementation and years into using the application, all that is left is bringing in SAP Platinum Consultants.
+They most often cannot solve the issue, or develop some convenient excuse as to why the promised functionality should not have to work in the client environment.
 This can lead to seemingly endless recursive conversations with a person with little SAP knowledge, assigned to the SAP OSS Note system, who has difficulty writing or understanding English.
-It’s quite depressing actually.
+It’s quite depressing.

 What to Do?